OctopusDeploy/blog/blog/2017-10/defining-tomcat-context-paths.md

 Likewise if that same XML context was saved to the `conf/Catalina/localhost/demo#v1.xml` file, the application would still be made available under the `demo/v1` context.

-This is a little ccounter-intuitive, but is clearly spelled out in the [documentation](https://tomcat.apache.org/tomcat-9.0-doc/config/context.html):
+This is a little counter-intuitive, but is clearly spelled out in the [documentation](https://tomcat.apache.org/tomcat-9.0-doc/config/context.html):

 >[The path] attribute must only be used when statically defining a Context in server.xml.
 In all other circumstances, the path will be inferred from the filenames used for either the .xml context file or the docBase.